-Tips on preparing your child (and you) for kindergarten.
-Sniff, sniff.
+Tips on preparing your child for the first day of kindergarten.
+Sniff, Sniff.

 At the end of this month, many of you will be sending off your little ones to officially start kindergarten.
 Kindergarten?
 What?
 Weren’t they just eating veggie puffs out of the tray in his Excersaucer?